Elevate your climbing expertise: AMGA SPI Exam - where skills meet assessment. Reach new heights as a certified Single Pitch Instructor!

 SPI examiners are responsible for creating a stress-free environment that brings out the best in candidates.
 Candidates must demonstrate that their technical and instructional skills meet the standards of AMGA Single Pitch Instructor certification.

-Max Lurie - Owner of Alpine to the Max
+Max Lurie - Alpine to the Max

 As of 2024, the AMGA has updated the assessment categories to refine the original 9 categories to a simpler and more relevant 5 categories.
 Elements of the previous assessment categories have been absorbed into the categories that remain.
 Additionally, there has been the development of a proficiencies list to better define the assessment categories in greater detail.
 Although the assessment categories are not an exact replica of the higher level AMGA mountain guide programs, they are similar in nature with subtle differences specific to single pitch instruction.
 For clarity the terms SPI Assessment and SPI Exam are interchangeable.